 Jobs

-Assistant Professor or Associate Professor without Tenure (both tenure track) — Computing in Materials and Fabrication
+Assistant Professor or Associate Professor without Tenure (tenure track) — Position in Design

-Candidates should demonstrate evidence of commitment to their work at the highest level.
-This evidence may include works of research, scholarship, or design practice; it may include peer-reviewed papers in journals and conference proceedings, books or book chapters, community engagement projects, exhibitions/installations in culturally influential venues, impactful software, built prototypes, or professional work.
+Teaching commitments will include classroom teaching, student advising and mentorship, with a particular focus on graduate and undergraduate studios and seminars, and supervision of graduate research and thesis work.
+The successful candidate will be expected to engage and contribute across these activities in some way.
+Candidates should demonstrate evidence of commitment to their work at the highest scholarly level.
+This evidence may include works of research, scholarship, and design; they may include peer-reviewed papers in journals and conference proceedings, sole-authored books, exhibitions in culturally influential venues, impactful software modules, built prototypes, community engagement projects, or professional work.

 Interested applicants should submit: